nusenu/ContactInfo-Information-Sharing-Specification/README.md

 This field is only relevant for exit relays, non-exit relays SHOULD NOT set this field.

-Character stating whether this exit relay is performing DNSSEC validation ("y") or not ("n").
+Character stating whether this exit relay is using a resolver that is performing DNSSEC validation ("y") or not ("n").

 length: 1 character